gnolang/gno/docs/REVELATIONS.md

 The BFT byzantine generals problem is a problem of coordination in the face of lying/colluding adversaries.
-Whether PoW or by classical BFT, a key ingredient to decentralized coordination is an external catalyst, aka a measure of time.
+Whether PoW or by classical BFT, a key ingredient to decentralized coordination is an external catalyst -- a measure of time.
 In PoW it is randomness afforded by the universe.
 In BFT PoS it is the timing of external events, among other things.

 Lamport's research and others have shown that another key ingredient is encryption.
-It is still possible for the Byzantine generals to coordinate an attack without encryption, but complicated and inefficent.
-It's much easier to coordinate an attack when the generals can communicate securely.
+It is still possible for the Byzantine generals to coordinate an attack without encryption, but the process is necessarily complicated and inefficent.
+It is much easier to coordinate an attack when the generals can communicate securely.
 The outcome of WW2 was in part determined by the breaking of the Enigma cipher, for example.

 Here is what some of us see, and maybe you will too: thousands of years ago, some very wise people figured out through divine revelation the ability to